-The registrant has attached the report from a gas chromatographic analysis of the registered substance.
-Whilst this method can be used for the quantification of the constituents detected, such as n-alkanes, the registrant did not include sufficient details for the method to be regarded as a quantitative analysis that can be reproduced.
-The report does not describe any detail of protocol and calculations used and the result obtained for determining the concentration of the constituents detected by this method.
-Information on the use of any internal standards, considerations on the response factors for this specific method as well as the calculations to derive their concentrations in the substance has not been included in the report.
-In addition, ECHA notes that the Registrant does not provide any description of the method used to define the carbon range C14-C20 reported in the chemical name and identified as the predominant carbon range.
+The Registrant has attached the report from a gas chromatographic analysis of the registered substance.
+Whilst this method can be used for the quantification of the constituents detected, such as n-alkanes, the registrant did not include sufficient details for the method to be reproduced.
+In particular, ECHA notes that the report does not include detailed information on the experimental parameters used for the recording of the chromatogram (such as the column temperature program used).